 What is Raw vs. Cooked Pu Erh?

 Pu Erh tea (pronounced poo-air or poo-er) is a unique and fascinating type of tea from Yunnan, China, renowned for its earthy, complex flavours and potential health benefits.
 Within the world of Pu Erh, there are two primary categories: Raw Pu Erh and Cooked Pu Erh.
-While both originate from the same plant, their processing methods significantly impact their character and taste.
+While both types of Pu Erh originate from the same plant, their processing methods significantly impact their character and taste both short and long-term, so it is best to know a little about each before you start.

 Raw Pu Erh (Sheng Pu Erh)

-• Processing: Raw Pu Erh undergoes minimal processing after withering and drying.
-It is compressed into cakes, bricks, or other shapes and then stored for aging.
+As you may expect from the name, Raw Pu Erh undergoes minimal processing after withering and drying.
+Following this, it is compressed into cakes, bricks, or other shapes and then stored for ageing.

-• Taste: Raw Pu Erh typically exhibits a lively, vibrant character with notes of greenness, floral aromas, and a slightly astringent finish.
-As it ages, the flavours evolve, becoming smoother, more mellow, and developing a unique "gu shui" – a sensation often described as a sweet aftertaste that lingers on the palate.
+Raw Pu Erh typically exhibits a lively, vibrant character with notes of greenness, floral aromas, and a slightly astringent finish.
+As it ages, however, the flavours evolve to become smoother and more mellow.
+They also are said to develop a what is known as "gu shui" – a sensation often described as a sweet aftertaste that lingers on the palate.

 Cooked Pu Erh (Shou Pu Erh)

-• Processing: Cooked Pu Erh undergoes a unique “wo dui” process, where the tea leaves are piled and moistened, creating a warm and humid environment that accelerates microbial activity.
-This process is followed by drying and compression.
+Cooked Pu Erh undergoes a unique process known as “wo dui”, in which the tea leaves are piled and moistened.
+This creates a warm and humid environment which accelerates microbial activity.
+This process is then followed by drying the tea and compression, often into tea cakes.

-• Taste: Cooked Pu Erh generally has a smoother, more mellow character with notes of earthiness, woodiness, and a subtle sweetness.
-It often has a darker, more intense liquor than raw Pu Erh.
+Cooked Pu Erh tends to have a smoother, more mellow character than its raw counterpart.
+Notes of earthiness, woodiness, and a subtle sweetness are at the forefront of the taster's attention.
+It often has a darker, more intense liquor than raw Pu Erh, and is a flavour unto its own.

 Which One Should You Try?